 - 3.7 The Parish is bounded by Green Belt land.
 Sandridge village is also the home of Heartwood Forest, which comprises some 850 acres (347 hectares) of woodland and open space adjoining Nomansland Common. - 3.8 The Parish has three churches: St Leonard's, Marshalswick Baptist Free Church and St Mary's, although the latter lies just over the Parish border.
 St John Fisher School and Sandringham School also provide facilities for religious services. - 3.9 Five public houses serve the Parish.
 All these have successfully adapted to meet the needs of local residents and, in the case of Sandridge village and Coleman Green, visitors to Heartwood Forest and local walking and cycling groups. - 3.10 The limited primary healthcare provision within the Parish is at full capacity.
 As well as a satellite surgery at Jersey Farm and a remote unit providing appointments in Sandridge village, there are two pharmacies in the shopping areas of Jersey Farm and Marshalswick.
 Hospital planned and emergency healthcare provision is spread over a number of remote hospital sites that are not well served by public transport. - 3.11 The Parish has five primary schools, which are well subscribed.
 Sandringham Secondary school has undergone a considerable building programme in recent years and is oversubscribed.
-Additional school places will be required and have been included in the emerging Local Plan at the St Albans East Broad Location. - 3.12 The Parish is in general a low crime area.
+Additional school places will be required and should be included within future major developments. - 3.12 The Parish is in general a low crime area.
 Anti-social behaviour related to alcohol and drugs, which occurs in localised pockets within the Parish, accounts for 30% of all reported crime.
 Residents' concerns are mostly related to anti-social behaviour, road traffic offences and littering/fly-tipping.